-Students in our graduate have an opportunity to apply for funding through graduate employee fellowships, along with additional scholarships and fellowships.
+Students in our graduate program have an opportunity to apply for funding through graduate employee fellowships, along with additional scholarships and fellowships.
 MA students are typically supported for two years of their study and PhD students are supported for five years.

 Graduate Employee Fellowships